BigWednesdayIO/bigwednesday.io/app/contents/solutions/pub-buying-club.md

 ### You need inventory transparency

-You want your lessees to know which products are available to order today and which products will be available to order next Tuesday based on depot availability taking into account delivery lead times where appropriate and where a product suddenly become unavailable you want to inform your lessees about this in real-time.
+You want your lessees to know which products are available to order today and which products will be available to order next Tuesday based on depot availability taking into account delivery lead times where appropriate and where a product suddenly becomes unavailable you want to inform your lessees about this in real-time.

 ### You’d like to get continuous improvements